3d-partons/partons/doc/markdown/partons_with_hyper-v.md

    <img src="../images/Hyper-V_step7.png" title="Select the newly created Virtual Switch" width="50%"/>

-This should enable the connection you use to connect to the Internet to be accessible to the Hyper-V.
+This should enable the Internet connection in your Hyper-V.

-The more detailed instruction can be found in [this tutorial](https://superuser.com/questions/469806/windows-8-hyper-v-how-to-give-vm-internet-access).
+The above descriptions comes from [this tutorial](https://superuser.com/questions/469806/windows-8-hyper-v-how-to-give-vm-internet-access).

 # Tips and troubleshooting {#Hyper-V_tips}

-If after connecting the virtual switch there is still no Internet in the virtual machine make sure that following files looks like that:
+If after connecting the virtual switch you still don't have Internet in the virtual machine make sure that following files looks like these:

 ~~~~~~~~~~~~~{.sh}
 partons@partonsVM_DEV:~$ cat /etc/hostname